gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 ### API

-This story doesn't change the API of the composite build.
-This story is limited to implementing the  `<T> Set<ModelResult<T>> getModels(Class<T> modelType)` method of the `CompositeBuildConnection` interface.
+This story doesn't change the API of the composite build from previous stories.
+This story moves the implementation from the previous story [Tooling client provides model for composite containing multiple participants](../multiple-builds#tooling-client-provides-model-for-composite-containing-multiple-participants) into a `BuildActionExecuter` implementation which resides in the daemon process.
-Other model related methods of the designed `CompositeBuildConnection` interface are implemented in later stories.
+Internally a `SetOfEclipseProjects` type will be used to workaround the lack of support for collection types in existing infrastructure.
+It can be assumed that the only supported model type is `EclipseProject`.

 ### Implementation notes

-The implementation involves a client part ("consumer") and a server part ("provider").
-On the consumer side, the idea is to extend the current Tooling API client and reuse the infrastructure used for `ProjectConnection` and share most of it for `CompositeBuildConnection`.
+On the client side, the idea is to extend the current Tooling API client and reuse the `ConsumerConnection` infrastructure.
-Optimally the underlying `ConsumerConnection` infrastructure could be reused and shared.
-The `getModels` API method uses a different pattern that is currently used in Tooling API client.
-Supporting this requires changes to the consumer side infrastructure and possibly also in the serialization protocol used in the daemon/provider connection.

-Later stories will require the possibility to use parameters for model requests.
-An example of such model is `<T> T getModel(ProjectIdentity id, Class<T> modelType)`.
-This story doesn't require that behaviour, but it might be beneficial to start preparing for that change in the implementation.

-The provider side and daemon execution implementation is in the launcher module.
+The implementation involves the Tooling API client "consumer" and "provider" parts besides the daemon part.
+The provider and daemon execution code is in the launcher module.

-The execution of composite build models need composite build specific `BuildAction` classes that are executed by composite build specific `BuildActionRunner` implementation classes.
+The execution of composite build models needs a composite build specific `BuildActionExecuter`.
-This story needs `CompositeBuildModelAction` and `CompositeBuildModelActionRunner` classes that should reside in the `laucher` module.
+The contextual information of the composite build, like participant builds, should be passed in `ConsumerOperationParameters`/`ProviderOperationParameters` parameter.
+These parameters should be mapped to a `BuildActionParameters` implementation that contains the composite build related contextual information in an instance of a `CompositeParameters` type.
+When the composite parameters are available, the `BuildActionExecuter` implementation should be chosen accordingly.

-That module already depends on tooling-api and core modules.
+That launcher module already depends on tooling-api and core modules.
 Therefore using the tooling api for accessing participant projects should be possible.

 ### Test coverage

-Existing test coverage for `<T> Set<ModelResult<T>> getModels(Class<T> modelType)` API method should pass.
-There are existing tests for the previous stories where this behaviour has been implemented on the client side.
+Existing test coverage added in the previous composite build stories should pass.

 ### Documentation